 Meanwhile, John Smith is out exploring the pristine countryside (while a curious Pocahontas follows at a distance).
 He’s a man of adventure, and he believes he’s finally found the perfect land to explore.
 Smith isn’t really interested in gold or treasure of any kind, he’s in this for the glory of the adventure.
 This leads to the rival statements of “mine”: Smith says, “the greatest adventure is mine” while Ratcliffe boasts “all of the gold is mine!”

+Two adventures have been started now: John Smith is out exploring (and soon to meet Pocahontas) while Ratcliffe supervises the settlers with their endless digging.
 So here begins my return to regular posts on Disney film music, I hope everyone had a good Thanksgiving 🙂 This post was relatively short but I think they’ll get longer as I get more comfortable writing again

 Don’t forget to like Film Music Central on Facebook 🙂

 Become a patron of the blog at patreon.com/musicgamer460

 Check out the YouTube channel (and consider hitting the subscribe button)